Langfossen

 Langfossen is a waterfall located in Etne Municipality in Vestland county, Norway.
 The waterfall is located about 5 km southwest of the village of Fjæra.
 The water falls down a towering mountain, a total distance of about 612 m before the water leaps out into Åkrafjorden at the base of the mountain.
 European route E134 runs along the base of the waterfall, making access very easy.

 The World Waterfall Database declared this waterfall to be one of the "best in the world".
 In March 2011 CNN/Budget Travel sat Langfossen as one of the worlds ten most beautiful waterfalls.
 The waterfall is one of the few in Norway that has not been used in hydroelectric power generation, so it is still in its natural state.

+History

+Before Langfoss became a popular travel spot, it had already been familiar to the people living in the area.
+Its impressive height and strong flow made it a noticeable feature in the local landscape for a very long time.
+When transportation in Norway began to improve, the waterfall became easier to reach.
+A major change occurred when the E134 highway was built along the fjord directly across from Langfoss.
+This allowed people traveling by car to see the waterfall clearly without needing to hike there.

+As time passed, small facilities for visitors were gradually added.
+Viewing areas, places to sit and rest, and picnic spots were introduced, and walking paths were created to allow people to explore more closely.
+These trails were later improved to make them safer and more comfortable for hikers.
+Recent projects have mainly focused on protecting nature.
+Carefully placed stone steps now follow the natural slope of the hillside, helping reduce soil erosion and lowering the environmental impact of frequent foot traffic.

+In the years that followed, Langfoss gained more attention both nationally and internationally.
+It was voted the most beautiful waterfall in the world in 2006 and was listed among the top ten most beautiful waterfalls in 2011.
+These recognitions encouraged more tourism and continued support for conservation.
+Despite the growing number of visitors, Langfoss has stayed mostly unchanged.
+While many other waterfalls in Norway have been used for hydroelectric power, Langfoss still flows freely, keeping its natural scenery and dramatic appearance intact.